mizar-0/Cryptonite-JTP-1/271023_writeup.md

 ## Level 10=> Level 11:
-<string> base64 can be used to encode string in base 64.
-The option –decode makes it possible to do the reverse.
+`<string> base64` can be used to encode string in base 64.
+The option `–decode` makes it possible to do the reverse.
 6zPeziLdR2RKNdNYFNb6nVCKzphlXHBM

 ## Level 11 => 12:
-read man page for tr.
-Had to consult stackexchange to find the exact way to specify a rot13 cipher using tr.
+read man page for `tr`.
+Had to consult stackexchange to find the exact way to specify a rot13 cipher using `tr`.
 JVNBBFSmZwKKOP0XbFXOoW8chDz5yVRv

 ## Level 12 => 13:
 wbWdlBxEir4CaE8LaPhauuOo6pwRmrDw.
 Consulted walkthrough.
 Learnt to decompress compressed files.
-The required password was obtained after multiple decompressions using tar, bunzip2, gunzip.
+The required password was obtained after multiple decompressions using `tar`, `bunzip2`, `gunzip`.
 ## Level 13 => 14: